CFGIndia20/team-34/README.md

   - Problem statement selection
   - Brainstorming session, thourough discussions
   - Work distribution discussion, deadlines proposed
-  - Started coding with implementing simple features like registration page.
+  - Started coding with implementing simple features like registration page
-  - After few hours, all of us were familiar with the work and each of us knew what we have to do
+  - After few hours, all of us were familiar with the work and each of us knew what we have to do furthur
   - There were discussions at regular intervals to catch up with team mates, and to determine what has to be done next
-  - Regular discussions helped us to collaborate better while working on different features.
+  - Regular discussions helped us to collaborate better while working on different features
-  - At the end we were able to produce a MVP for given problem statement.
+  - At the end we were able to produce a MVP for given problem statement

  ## How we have tried to make our app scalable
   - Web APIs have been developed, which can be used to develop mobile application later
-  - The algorithm used could handle large number of candidates and implement a good batch distribution.
+  - The algorithm used could handle large number of candidates and implement a good batch distribution
-  - Database used is MongoDB so it does support concurrency and any changes in data models.
+  - Database used is MongoDB so it does support concurrency and any changes in data models